vscode-icons/vscode-icons/README.md

 **Please, leave a review if you can so the VS Code Team can know that this is a very demanded feature.
 Maybe that would be enough so they can provide a proper way to extend the IDE regarding icons and customizations. ;D**

-More extensions will be supported shortly!
+More file extensions will be supported shortly!

 # Building the extension's source code
 If you're willing to explore the extension source code and want to make it work you should run this first: